It’s cliché to say, but being a mom is HARD. Really hard–and it’s even more difficult to figure out How to Mom When You Have No More Mom Left.

-It’s very cliché to say, but being a mom is HARD.
-Really hard.
-Yes, there are times that are amazing, you’re rocking it as a mom and you’re loving it all.
+Yes, there are times that are amazing, when you’re rocking it as a mom and you’re loving it all.
 But with all of the positives come many challenges: whining, crying, spills, injuries, fights, tantrums, hitting, not sharing, arguing, manipulating, not sleeping and more.

 Moms have such a difficult task in trying to navigate all of this along with managing the logistics of the family, driving kids places, being responsible for feeding, bathing, AND keeping kids safe, healthy and loved (and that’s just the tip of the iceberg).

-Oh, and there may be a significant other involved so we should probably give that relationship some attention.
-And mom might actually have a job on top of all of this—it’s no wonder we’re exhausted sometimes and feel like we have no more left to give.
+Oh, and there may be a significant other involved, so we should probably give that relationship some attention.
+Add a job on top of all of this, and it’s no wonder that we’re exhausted sometimes, and feel like we have no more left to give.

 - You need to take care of yourself.
 We cannot take care of others if we’re not taking care of ourselves.
 It seems obvious and also is so hard to do.
 If you ignore yourself and your needs for a short amount of time you’ll probably be okay but if you constantly push yourself to the to the back-burner, well, you’ll end up burnt out.
 Stop doing that!
 Take the time (even 15 minutes) to take care of yourself.